tommella90/Tommy_Portfolio/README.md

 # MY PORTFOLIO
-Showing some of my recent projects
+Some of my recent projects

 ## 1) ROCK SCISSOR PAPER WITH ML AND MEDIAPIPE